Guest Photos of the Month

-Cheese Immersion in Northern Michigan Wine Country Tuesday April 11 or April 18th 6:30pm
+Cheese Immersion in Northern Michigan Wine Country Saturday March 9, 6:30p

-Stay the night and enjoy a private wine and cheese pairing presented by Traverse City’s own Cheese Lady, Tina.
+Stay the night and enjoy a private wine and cheese pairing presented by one of Traverse City’s many cheese makers.
 In additional to regular amenities of a full gourmet breakfast, guests will enjoy the pairing of 3 cheeses with the inn’s Wild Hare White wine made by Peninsula Cellars.
 Then enjoy 3 more wine and cheese pairings.
 After breakfast the morning of your stay, inn owner Cindy will demonstrate how to make the Grey Hare Inn’s herbes de provence farm cheese.

-The Grey Hare Inn property and owners Cindy and Jay were featured in November’s issue of the new magazine Old Mission Living.
+The Grey Hare Inn property and owners Cindy and Jay were featured in November 2017 and September 2018 issues of the new magazine Old Mission Living.
 For more details you can request a copy of the article or go to our Facebook page.